2nd Amendment to the United States Constitution

 The 2nd Amendment is interpreted to mean that every citizen has the right to bear arms.

 Others argued that the right to bear arms applied to every citizen.
-This latter interpretation is the one in force today.
+This interpretation that individuals have the right to own firearms is the one recognized by the Supreme Court today.

-Interpreting the Second Amendment as a protection for individuals who wish to bear arms has led to much debate about how strictly the principle should be applied.
+Interpreting the Second Amendment as protecting individuals who wish to bear arms has sparked much debate over how strictly the principle should be applied.

 Powerful voices on both sides of the argument have spoken out.